sthakur369/sthakur369/README.md

 📦 **Zero-Config Deployment** — The FastAPI backend, React dashboard, and database all spin up securely with a single `docker compose up`.

-It’s not just a side project — it’s an exercise in building scalable, real-world infrastructure.
+It's not just a side project — it's an exercise in building scalable, real-world infrastructure.

 👉 If you only check one repo on my profile, make it **[VeriLog](https://github.com/sthakur369/VeriLog)**.